5l1v3r1/berry/README.md

 ### Berry
-Berry is taking brute forcing to a whole new level.
-By implementing a default passlist and allowing users to brute force Gmail, Twiiter, and Facebook accounts, simultaneously, you've become unstoppable.
+Berry DDoSer is going to take ddosing to the next level...

 ### Version
 Currently in beta: v0.0.1